Early Sobriety Really CAN Suck At Times

 While I’m still over the moon about how fulfilling daily life has become, I think it is also important to discuss some of the hardships that come with early sobriety.

-That said, here are 6 challenges that may be typical when you first banish the booze.
+That said, here are 6 challenges that may be typical when you first banish the booze, and why it’s all still worth it!

 Some small comfort did come to me, however.
 I’d awaken early in the morning, watch the sunrise, sip coffee, grab an early meal and hit the empty fitness center.
 Those same party-goers would groggily emerge from their cabins, exhausted, disheveled, reeking of booze amid discussion of nausea and lethargy.
 That was all too familiar, too.